-As soon as we become aware that there is a potential for part of the departments operations to be transferred to an external organisation, irrespective of the size of the operation and the number of individuals assigned to the operation, we will need to assess the possibility that the transfer will be covered by TUPE.
+As soon as you become aware that there is a potential for part or all of your organisations operations to be transferred to an external organisation, irrespective of the size of the operation and the number of individuals assigned to the operation, you will need to assess the possibility that the transfer will be covered by TUPE.

 The application of TUPE depends on the particular circumstances of each case.
 Generally, it will be wise to assume that the regulations apply to any transfer.

 Establish which employees are affected

 Having established that TUPE applies you will need to decide which employees will have the protection of the regulations.

 The regulations apply to all employees, including those employed on a part-time basis and those employed on fixed-term or temporary contracts.
 The TUPE Regulations define an employee as any individual who works for another person whether under a contract of service or apprenticeship or otherwise but does not include anyone who provides services under a contract for services.
 Individuals who provide services under a contract for services, for example, the self-employed, consultants, or agency workers, are not covered.

 Only employees employed by the entity immediately prior to the transfer and in the specific area concerned will have protection under the regulations and will transfer.